this-is-angular/ngrx-essentials-course/docs/chapter-2.md

 2. Open `http://localhost:4200/`
 3. See our fresh Angular app

-That's it, we did the basic installations, let's now move on to chapter 3, where we will explore the the
+That's it, we did the basic installations, let's now move on to chapter 3, where we will explore the What.